 Alcoholic pregnant women may give birth to infants with fetal alcohol spectrum disorder (FASD).
 Characteristics of babies born with FASD include an abnormally smooth, flattened groove between the upper lip and the nose, a thin, almost nonexistent upper lip and eyes that exhibit shortened widths.
 Additional testing for FASD involves assessment of the infant’s central nervous system, especially the neurological and functional areas responsible for the child’s cognitive and behavioral abilities.
 Neurological damage may be apparent within an FASD infant’s first hours or days.
 Epileptic seizures, hearing loss, reduced hand-eye coordination and difficulties sucking are also signs of FASD.

 Research into the effects of alcohol on a fetus’ brain indicates children born with FASD suffer from deficits of gray matter, a component of the brain that sends and receives neuronal messages throughout the brain.
 Without enough gray matter to promote signal transmission and reception, a child with FASD could suffer severe deficiencies in memory, motor functioning, learning, and emotional regulation.

 Addiction carries with it a wide range of medical risks beyond those mentioned here.
-If you are currently suffering from one of these conditions or are concerned you may be seeing these symptoms in a love one, the Florida House Experience is the best solution for your needs.
+If you are currently suffering from one of these conditions or are concerned you may be seeing these symptoms in a love one, FHE Health is the best solution for your needs.
 Our medical integration allows us to treat a wide range of medical needs alongside substance abuse.
 Call our admissions counselors now for more information.